RexZChen/Bi-Lingual-Dialogue-System/README.md

 * 27/11/2020: New features added for system(v 0.1.3): **Evaluator**, **Intention correction** finished.
 * 28/11/2020: New features added for system(v 0.1.4): **New UI**, **Evalutor debugging** finished.
 * 29/11/2020: New features added for system(v 0.1.5): **Evaluator debugging** finished.
-* 7/12/2020: New features added for system(v 0.1.6): **Intention Detection debugging** now the intention detector is able to accept multi-words inputs, **Translator Module modified** several more backends included finished.
+* 7/12/2020: New features added for system(v 0.1.6): **Intention Detection debugging** finished, now the intention detector is able to accept multi-words inputs. **Translator Module modified** several more backends included.

 ## Guidance: